major0/shlib/CONTRIB.md

  * Do not use `-a` or `-o` with `test`, use `&&` or `||` instead.

- * Parameter expansion on both left and right side is performed regardless of the result of the left-side during `-o`:
+   Parameter expansion on both left and right side is performed regardless of the result of the left-side during `-o` and `-a`:

 ```sh
 	test "$(cmd1)" = 'success' -o "$(cmd2)" = 'success'